-Using our topic of 'We are Britain/People who help us' we will look at past and present events in our lives and those of our families.
-We will learn about the different people in our environment that help us.
+Using the topic of 'All About Me' we will look at past and present events in our lives and those of our families.
 We will explore our senses, our bodies, growth and what we need to be healthy.
-We will learn about minibeasts and see which ones have made their home in our school grounds.
+We will explore our immediate school environment and our local area.
 Seasons - we will collect and observe autumnal objects, talk about the weather and the change from summer to autumn.
 We will use simple ICT devices such as i-pads and programmable toys.
-We will discuss celebrations such as birthdays, Christmas and Harvest and build an awareness of the passing of time.
-We will make a class timeline of significant events in our school year.
+We will discuss celebrations such as birthdays and Christmas and build an awareness of the passing of time.
+We will begin a class timeline of significant events in our school year and continue to add to this each term.